Last Updated: March 7, 2022

 Vloggers are people who have blogs with video content.
 Youtube is the world’s biggest vlogging platform, and some vloggers have a ridiculous amount of fans.

 According to blogging statistics, vlogging is a huge fad, and some vloggers make millions from posting their videos online.
 The most popular YouTubers can easily earn $1 million (or more) from ads, and much more from sponsorships.
-Some of them brag with mansions they own, expensive cars they drive, or jewels they buy.
+Some of them brag about mansions they own, expensive cars they drive, or jewels they buy.

 10. 2500 words is the perfect post length to get high rankings.